 The position of the flue and its terminal should be such that it does not impair the combustion process.
-It should terminate in an exposed position so as to allow the free escape of flue gases without risk of their reentering the building through windows, ventilation ports etc.
+It should terminate in an exposed position so as to allow the free escape of flue gases without risk of their re-entering the building through windows, ventilation ports etc.

-The following distances in mm's should be observed
+The following distances in mm should be observed

-200 below guttering or eaves
+200 below guttering or eaves.

-300 from corners or openings (windows doors etc) and from other horizontal terminals on same wall
+300 from corners or openings (windows doors etc) and from other horizontal terminals on same wall.

-1200 from a facing surface
+1200 from a facing surface.

-1500 from another terminal vertically on the same wall
+1500 from another terminal vertically on the same wall.

-2000 from ground level
+2000 from ground level.

-The materials from which the flue is constructed must be non-combustible, resistant to internal and external corrosion, and be capable of withstanding the stresses and loadings associated with normal use.
+The heaters must be connected to the flue system supplied by Harry Taylor Ltd and be capable of withstanding the stresses and loadings associated with normal use.